• Skip to main content

 sweet corn waffles on a plate with a yellow towel

-How to Make corn waffles recipe?
+How to Make Corn Waffles

-Heat the waffle iron to desired temperature or color and spray with nonstick cooking spray.
+Heat the waffle iron to the desired temperature or color and spray with nonstick cooking spray.
 Pour enough batter to cover the bottom of the waffle iron, close the waffle iron, and cook for 3-4 minutes until golden brown or the desired color.
-Place cooked waffles in a 200°F oven until all waffles are made.
+Place the cooked waffles in a 200°F oven until all are made.

 Sweet corn waffles on a plate with fork and knife